aspleym/TMM4275-Assignment-3/README.md

 #### Web server

-- To run the Python server, start by opening a command-line interpreter like CMD or Termnial.
+- To run the Python server, start by opening a command-line interpreter like CMD (Command Prompt) or Termnial.
 - Navigate to the project directory by using commands like `cd`.
-- When inside project folder, type the following to execute check Python version:
+- When inside project folder, type the following to check Python version:

 ```sh
 python --version